FrederikMR/zermelo_tacking/README.md

 ## Reference

-If you want to use GEORCE for scientific purposes, please cite:
+If you want to use GEORCE-H and the computation of tack curves for scientific purposes, please cite: